dimitri/pgloader/docs/pgloader.rst

 The `.dat` file is formatted in PostgreSQL the text COPY format as documented in `http://www.postgresql.org/docs/9.2/static/sql-copy.html#AEN66609`.

+It is possible to use the following WITH options to control pgloader batch
+behavior:

+  - *on error stop*, *on error resume next*

+    This option controls if pgloader is using building batches of data at all.
+The batch implementation allows pgloader to recover errors by sending the data that PostgreSQL accepts again, and by keeping away the data that PostgreSQL rejects.

+    To enable retrying the data and loading the good parts, use the option *on error resume next*, which is the default to file based data loads (such as CSV, IXF or DBF).

+    When migrating from another RDMBS technology, it's best to have a reproducible loading process.
+In that case it's possible to use *on error stop* and fix either the casting rules, the data transformation functions or in cases the input data until your migration runs through completion.
+That's why *on error resume next* is the default for SQLite, MySQL and MS SQL source kinds.

 A Note About Performance
 ------------------------